ami-iit/bipedal-locomotion-framework/README.md

   data and from YARP structures
 - [**BipedalLocomotion::ParametersHandler**](./src/ParametersHandler): Library for
   retrieving parameters from configuration files and not only
+- [**BipedalLocomotion::CommonConversions**](./src/Conversions): Library for common conversion utilities used in the framework
+- [**BipedalLocomotion::ManifConversions**](./src/Conversions): Library for manif library related conversion utilities used in the framework
 - [**BipedalLocomotion::Estimators**](./src/Estimators): Library containing observers
 - [**BipedalLocomotion::FloatingBaseEstimators**](./src/Estimators): Library containing floating base estimators
 - [**BipedalLocomotion::Planner**](./src/Planner): Library containing planner useful for locomotion